-Samet Apaydin is a PhD student in Political Science at Sabanci University.
-He is also a research assistant in Sabanci University's Political Science and International Relations program.
+Samet Apaydın is a PhD student in Political Science at Sabancı University.
+He is also a research assistant in Sabancı University's Political Science and International Relations program.
 His primary research interests include migration governance, electoral effects of migration, terrorism, and quantitative research methods.
-He holds a master's degree in Political Science and a bachelor's degree in Political Science and International Relations.
+He holds a master's degree in Political Science and International Relations.
 In his master's thesis, entitled 'The Role of Refugee Flows and Porous Border in Shaping Voting Behaviour,' he analysed the effects of the recent refugee crisis in Turkey on local citizens' voting behaviour.
 He is planning to continue his work on the intersections of migration and voting behaviour as well as party politics in Western European countries.